 The combination of urine separation and generous twin chambers means that the Full Access Composter can handle peak uses such as open days, parties or church weddings.
 The capacity for continuous use is around 6 full time resident users or an average of about 25 daily visits.
 We have single toilets serving 200 plot allotments but please contact us to confirm capacity for your application.

 The Compact, and the Zero Discharge toilet

-We also have a design for low use private situations, the Compact, and another, the Zero Discharge (ZD), for high use public toilets with no discharge of urine to ground is permitted.
+We also have a design for low use private situations, the Compact, and another, the Zero Discharge (ZD), for high use public sites and for sites where no discharge of urine to ground is permitted.
 The ZD has been installed on sites such as Richmond Park and remote National Trust sites.
 The ZD is available in two models: one for architect designed facilities with multiple cubicles, and one for stand alone situations.
 Find more details on the Products page.